aws/aws-eks-best-practices/content/scalability/docs/control-plane.md

 Getting information from the API server is an expected behavior for clusters of any size.
 As you scale the number of resources in the cluster the frequency of requests and volume of data can quickly become a bottleneck for the control plane and will lead to API latency and slowness.
 Depending on the severity of the latency it cause unexpected downtime if you are not careful.

 Being aware of what you are requesting and how often are the first steps to avoiding these types of problems.
 Here is guidance to limit the volume of queries based on the scaling best practices.
+Suggestions in this section are provided in order starting with the options that are known to scale the best.

 ### Use Shared Informers